Washington medical commission indefinitely suspends license of fired head doctor at Monroe prison

 Delays in cancer care and diagnosis have led to premature inmate deaths and spurred lawsuits and legal settlements.

-Allegations of faulty health care from inmates and families are the top complaints raised by inmates and their families, according to a report last year by the Office of the Corrections Ombuds.
+Allegations of faulty health care are the top complaints raised by inmates and their families, according to a report last year by the Office of the Corrections Ombuds.

 DOC says it has made improvements, including strengthening appeals processes for inmates with medical concerns and hiring of a new chief quality officer.
 The agency also has sought additional funding for nurses and other personnel.